enamelizer/DR2Rallymaster/README.md

 * View metadata stored in RaceNet that is not displayed on the Clubs site

+* Selectable themes and colors - hit the gear icon in the top left corner to change the base theme and accent color

 ### How to use
 1) Log into Racenet using the "log into racenet" button
 2) Wait for authentication to be setup, the authentication screen should be closed automatically